-PRC programs are non-exclusionary, allowing eligible individuals and families to receive Emergency Assistance without precluding access to Disaster Assistance, Kinship Caregiver Program, or Community Projects and vice versa.
-The cash value of benefits received outside of the Emergency Assistance program is not counted towards its \$1,500 benefits cap (see pg.
+The following PRC programs are non-exclusionary, allowing eligible individuals and families to receive assistance without precluding access to each other: Emergency Assistance, Disaster Assistance, Kinship Caregiver Program, and Community Projects.
+The cash value of benefits received outside of the Emergency Assistance program is not counted towards its \$ 1,500,500 or \$2,500 benefits cap (see pg.
 6).
 All purchased services must comply with TANF allowable expenses.
 Benefits and services may be delivered through the following programs: